MerginMaps/docs/src/manage/project-advanced.md

 ### Delete a project through merginmaps.com

-1. Log in <AppDomainNameLink /> and navigate to the project you want to delete
+1. Log in to <AppDomainNameLink /> and navigate to the project you want to delete
 2. Go to **Settings** and click on **Delete project**

 ![Mergin Maps dashboard delete project](./dashboard-project-delete.jpg "Mergin Maps dashboard delete project")